dbca-wa/mpaviewer/inst/app/www/popups/total.abundance.md

----
-title: "Test"
-output: html_document
----

-Species richness is the number of species within a sample. <br>
+Total abundance is the total number of fish within a sample. <br>
 For stereo-BRUVs a sample is one 60 minute deployment. <br>
 For stereo-DOVs a sample is one 50 m transect. <br>